-- (1) Estimated solely for purposes of calculating the registration fee in accordance with Rule 457(c) of the Securities Act of 1933. - (2) Pursuant to Rule 416 of the Securities Act, this Registration Statement also covers such indeterminable additional shares as may become issuable as a result of any future stock splits, stock dividends or similar transactions.
+- (1) Estimated in accordance with Rule 457(c) of the Securities Act solely for the purpose of computing the amount of the registration fee based on the average of the high and low prices of the Company's Common Stock as reported on the Nasdaq National Market on March 13, 2000. - (2) Pursuant to Rule 416 of the Securities Act, this Registration Statement also covers such indeterminable additional shares as may become issuable as a result of any future stock splits, stock dividends or similar transaction.